-([count] of 7500 maximum characters used) Students are placed in honors/gifted classes based upon teacher recommendations, standardized test scores and a study skills rubric Response from the FY19 Title I District Plan
+Students are placed in honors/gifted classes based upon teacher recommendations, standardized test scores and a study skills rubric.

 Title I Requirements:

 Ensure that all children receive a high-quality education.

 Close the achievement gap between children meeting the challenging State academic standards and those children who are not meeting such standards.